1957: “All Shook Up” by Elvis Presley went to #1 on the Billboard and Cash Box singles charts for the first of eight weeks.

 1985: USA For Africa started a four-week run at #1 on the Billboard Hot 100 with “We Are The World.”
 The US artists’ answer to Band Aid had an all-star cast including Stevie Wonder, Tina Turner, Bruce Springsteen, Diana Ross, Bob Dylan, Daryl Hall, Huey Lewis, Cyndi Lauper, Kim Carnes, Ray Charles, Billy Joel, Paul Simon, and the song’s composers, Michael Jackson and Lionel Richie.

-Lester Chambers, vocalist and percussionist for the Chambers Brothers, was born in Mississippi in 1940.
+Lester Chambers, lead singer for The Chambers Brothers and solo artist, was born in Mississippi in 1940.

 John McElrath, keyboardist for the Swingin’ Medallions, was born in Greenwood, SC in 1941.